 The Healthy Ageing Marketplace

-Discover more about our current projects below.
+Discover more about projects we have invested in below:

 Centaur is a revolutionary self-balancing, two-wheeled personal electric vehicle.
 The Design Age Institute is already collaborating with Centaur Robotics to enhance the way the Centaur communicates with users.